tbaiguzhinov/translation_challenge/README.md

 This is a microservice providing a JSON API, working with word definitions/translations taken from Google Translate.

+Deployed version of the service is on `http://34.18.69.100:8000/docs`.
+Access token is provided separately.

+CI/CD pipeline includes test and deploy scripts.

 ## Features

 ### GET /api/word/<str>